- Share this article on Facebook

-NEW YORK -- Time Warner Inc. and IBM have entered into a long-term cross-license agreement where the companies will pay one another for access to their patented inventions.
+Time Warner Inc. and IBM have entered into a long-term cross-license agreement where the companies will pay each other for access to their patented inventions.

 “IBM and Time Warner have rich histories of pioneering innovation in online and networked systems dating back to before the development of the World Wide Web,” said Dan Cerutti, IBM GM of software intellectual property.
 “We are pleased to be able to share our innovations through a patent cross-license.”